The 3 Stages of a Successful Email Newsletter Strategy for Creatives

 This will depend on what kind of business for this nurturing phase of your email newsletter strategy, you need to focus on providing helpful, high-quality content that solves your ideal client’s problems.
 You can either point to a piece of evergreen content that you have created (i.e. a blog post, podcast, etc.) or you can provide value within the email that doesn’t require clicking to something else.
 I’d personally experiment with a mix of these 2 ideas and see what your email list likes.

-Both of these come with a list of pros and cons but neither are bad ideas.
+Both of these come with a list of pros and cons, but neither is a bad idea.
 Pushing your email subscribers to click through to a blog post will help with your website SEO, assuming that they actually click through to the content.
-And on the flip side having content directly in your email newsletters can be a way to get replies back from email subscribers, opening up the door for conversation and trust building.
+And on the flip side, having content directly in your email newsletters can be a way to get replies back from email subscribers, opening up the door for conversation and trust building.

 How often should you send email newsletters?